Origins of the Cold War: Potsdam and the atomic bomb

 At the Potsdam Conference starting in late July 1945, the Allies met to decide how to administer the defeated Nazi Germany, which had agreed to unconditional surrender nine weeks earlier on May 7 and May 8, 1945, VE Day.
 Serious differences emerged over the future development of Germany and Eastern Europe.
-At Potsdam, the US was represented by a new president, Harry S. Truman, who on April 12 succeeded to the office upon Roosevelt's death.
-Truman was unaware of Roosevelt's plans for post-war engagement with the Soviet Union, and more generally uninformed about foreign policy and military matters.
-The new president, therefore, was initially reliant on a set of advisers (including Ambassador to the Soviet Union Averell Harriman and Secretary of the Navy James Forrestal).
-This group tended to take a harder line towards Moscow than Roosevelt had done.
-Truman lacked the foreign policy confidence that pushed Roosevelts initiatives with the Soviet Union.
-Eager to prove himself, Truman depended on his advisors, with Harriman using this lack of confidence to push his argument that Roosevelt's position on Stalin was based on fear, therefore Truman needed to prove the grit of the US.
 Administration officials favoring cooperation with the Soviet Union and the incorporation of socialist economies into a world trade system were marginalized.
 The UK was represented by a new prime minister, Clement Attlee, who had replaced Churchill after the Labour Party's defeat of the Conservatives in the 1945 general election.

 The US had invited Britain into its atomic bomb project but kept it secret from the Soviet Union.
 Stalin became aware that the Americans were working on the atomic bomb through his spy network, however.
 One week after the end of the Potsdam Conference, the US bombed Hiroshima and Nagasaki.
 Shortly after the attacks, Stalin protested to US officials when Truman offered the Soviets little real influence in occupied Japan.
 Stalin was also outraged by the actual dropping of the bombs, calling them a “superbarbarity” and claiming that “the balance has been destroyed ...
 That cannot be”.
 The Truman administration intended to use its ongoing nuclear weapons program to pressure the Soviet Union in international relations.

 The immediate end of war material shipments from America to the USSR after the surrender of Germany also upset some politicians in Moscow, who believed this showed the US had no intentions to support the USSR any more than they had to.
 Administration officials met with Soviet Foreign Minister Vyacheslav Molotov and others to press for an economically self-sufficient Germany, including a detailed accounting of the industrial plants, good and infrastructure already removed by the Soviets.
 After six weeks of negotiations, Molotov refused the demands and the talks were adjourned.